aadityamayankar/CovTrack/README.md

 ## How does it work?

 This project uses the mathdroid [COVID-19 API](https://github.com/mathdroid/covid-19-api) to fetch the data in real time.
-When the user selects any country, *handleCountryChange* event handeler is triggered and the particular data is fetched.
+When the user selects any country, *handleCountryChange* event handler is triggered and the particular data is fetched.
 Then, using [Chart js](https://www.chartjs.org/) the required data is mapped to a graph.
 All styling is done with the help of [Material UI](https://material-ui.com/) library and, Icons used are from [fontawesome](https://fontawesome.com/) and [react-icons](https://react-icons.github.io/react-icons/) libraries.

 ## How to install?